babylonchain/babylonchain.github.io/docs/introduction/btc-staking.md

 # Bitcoin Staking

-Babylon's Bitcoin staking protocol allows bitcoin holders to stake their bitcoin for PoS blockchains, without needing any third-party custody/bridge/wrapping.
+The Babylon Bitcoin staking protocol allows bitcoin holder to stake their bitcoin for PoS blockchains, without needing any third-party custody/bridge/wrapping.
 It provides slashable economic security guarantees to the PoS chains while ensuring efficient stake unbonding to enhance liquidity for Bitcoin holders.
 This protocol is designed as a modular plug-in compatible with various PoS consensus protocols and serves as a foundational component for building restaking protocols.